hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

 * [My practice code 1 - XGBoost Regressor][1]
 * Github has blocked the loading of JS, in fact it provides a method to interact with each record and understand how the feature values affect the prediction
 ![shap JS](https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/Better4Industry/Feature_Selection_Collection/xgboost_shap.PNG)

+  * In this force plot, the "base value" of the average predicted value from the model training, the "output value" is the predicted value of current observation.
+Pink is the position impact while blue is the negative impact.
+Both impacts indicate how does the base value distance from the output value
 * [SHAP decision plot][3]
   * [Code example][4]
     * Just need trained model and feature values, no need lables in the data